SGM Degree / Materials Science and Engineering

 2014–present: Designer at HOWL in Stockholm

 “After earning my STI diploma in Mechanical Engineering, I completed a DUT in SGM.
-During my final-year internship at Numero Design, I discovered design, particularly digital design.
+During my senior-year internship at Numero Design, I discovered design, particularly digital design.

 After graduating from the IUT, I went abroad on an Erasmus exchange (2010–2011) to Denmark to pursue a DUETI.
 During that year, I was able to learn English and deepen my knowledge of design.
 This experience was culturally enriching.